 To explain what we mean here, begin with question (1).
 (For the time being a qualitative account will suffice; the mathematics to substantiate the claims made here will follow later in this article.)
 Typically, Newtonian gravitation theory (NGT) in its potential-based formulation chez Laplace and Poisson is taken to be set in a flat spacetime; gravitational effects in this spacetime are encoded in the gravitation potential which leads to test bodies not traversing geodesics of the flat, compatible connection.
 This being said, NGT has a hidden symmetry (sometimes referred to as 'Trautman symmetry' (Teh 2018)): if one (a) subjects all material bodies to an additional constant gravitational field, and (b) changes one's standard of straightness (i.e., one's derivative operator) to compensate for this, then in fact no physical change ensues.
-(This is related to Newton's Corollary VI, as we will explain below; cf. Read and Teh (2022).)
+(This is related to Newton's Corollary VI, as we will explain below; cf. Read and Nicholas J Teh (2022).)
 When one moves to a new formalism purged of this additional symmetry, one arrives at the structure of Newton-Cartan theory (NCT): a non-relativistic spacetime theory in which gravitational effects are-just as in the case of general relativity (GR)-manifestations of spacetime curvature.

 This much is well-known.
 But there remains some ambiguity in the literature as to how NGT relates to another spacetime theory known as 'Maxwell gravitation' (MG), also developed in light of Newton's Corollary VI.
-(On this theory, see Chen (2023), Dewar (2018), March (2023a,b), and Saunders (2013).)
-Moreover, recently NGT has been shown to in fact admit of an interpretation whereby it is a theory with a torsionful geometry (Read and Teh 2018; Schwartz 2023), in the sense that the gravitational potential can be associated with the torsion of the 'mass gauge field' which arises when one gauges the Bargmann algebra (for more on the mass gauge field, see Andringa et al. (2011), Read and Teh (2018), Teh (2018), and Wolf, Read, and Teh (2023)).
-We shall refer to this torsional interpretation of NGT as TENC, or the 'teleparallel equivalent of Newton-Cartan theory', for reasons which will become apparent shortly.
-Even less well-known (indeed, we might say, almost unknown!) is that both TENC and NCT are equivalent to an alternative non-relativistic theory, recently dubbed the 'symmetric teleparallel equivalent of Newton-Cartan theory' (STENC), in which gravitational effects are manifestations neither of curvature (as in NCT) nor of torsion (as in TENC), but of spacetime non-metricity.
-Here, we demonstrate that these pieces fit together in the following way: NCT, TENC and STENC constitute a 'non-relativistic geometry trinity'; the structure common to all said theories (the 'common core', in the sense of Le Bihan and Read (2018)) just is the structure of MG (see Figure 1).
+(On this theory, see Saunders (2013), Dewar (2018), Chen (2023), and March (2023b, 2023a).)
+Moreover, recently NGT has been shown to in fact admit of an interpretation whereby it is a theory with a torsionful geometry (Read and Nicholas J. Teh 2018; Schwartz 2023), in the sense that the gravitational potential can be associated with the torsion of the 'mass gauge field' which arises when one gauges the